FGMEMBERS/Lockheed1049/ReadmeLockheed1049-jbsim.txt

 ADF
 ---
 To update the frequency of ADF 2 :
-- press "swap" on the overhead.
+- press "XFR" on the overhead.
 - press "ctrl-R" to call the radio menu.

+When out of range, ADF needle parks at 90 degrees.

 Cross-feed
 ----------
 To feed an engine with the tanks of another engine, set fully the lever at the bottom.

+VOR
+---
+When out of range, VOR needle is steady (use light of deviation indicator).

 Virtual copilot
 ===============
+Virtual copilot :
 - can hold throttle and follow waypoints.
 - is never the pilot in command.